talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 1000, // Number | The number of items in the response.
   'skip': 789, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
+  'partialMatch': false, // Boolean | Enables partial matching for a single text search field.
+When enabled, the search term matches anywhere within the field value (case-insensitive).
+Minimum 3 characters required for partial matches; shorter inputs automatically fall back to exact match.  **Note:** Use with one of: `integrationId`, `profile`, `coupon`, `referral`, or `storeIntegrationId`.
-  'profile': "profile_example", // String | Profile integration ID filter for sessions.
-Must be exact match.
+  'profile': "profile_example", // String | Filter by sessions with this profile integration ID.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   'state': "state_example", // String | Filter by sessions with this state.
 Must be exact match.
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return events created before this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'coupon': "coupon_example", // String | Filter by sessions with this coupon.
-Must be exact match.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   'referral': "referral_example", // String | Filter by sessions with this referral.
-Must be exact match.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   'integrationId': "integrationId_example", // String | Filter by sessions with this integration ID.
-Must be exact match.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
   'storeIntegrationId': "storeIntegrationId_example" // String | The integration ID of the store.
 You choose this ID when you create a store.
+By default, requires exact match.
+Use `partialMatch=true` to search for partial matches (minimum 3 characters).
 };
 apiInstance.getApplicationSessions(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);